dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

     When taken to the extreme, you run the risk of trying to encapsulate anything and everywhere, you get some kind of paranoia : "everything can change".
     Your design will have numerous building blocks, a `clear sign of a bad design`.

-## Volatility and longevity
-The longer the company or the application has been doing something the same way, the higher the likelihood the company will keep doing it the same way.

 ## The importance of practicing
 The best way of going about mastering volatility-based decomposition is to `practice`.